Marine biology dredge: History

 The first marine biology dredge was designed by Otto Friedrich Müller and in 1830 the results of two dredging expeditions undertaken by Henri Milne-Edwards and his friend Jean Victoire Audouin during 1826 and 1828 in the neighbourhood of Granville were published.
 This was remarkable for clearly distinguishing the marine fauna of that portion of the French coast into four zones.

-Müller's design was modified by the Dublin naturalist Robert Ball in 1838 and at the Birmingham meeting of the British Association for the Advancement of Science in 1839 a committee was appointed for dredging research with a view to the investigation of the marine zoology of Great Britain, the illustration of the geographical distribution of marine animals, and the more accurate determination of the fossils of the Pliocene period.
+Müller's design was modified by the Dublin naturalist Robert Ball in 1838.
+At the Birmingham meeting of the British Association for the Advancement of Science in 1839, a committee was appointed for dredging research, with a view to the investigation of the marine zoology of Great Britain, the illustration of the geographical distribution of marine animals, and the more accurate determination of the fossils of the Pliocene period.
 The committee was led by Edward Forbes.
-Later annual reports of the British Association contained communications from the English, Scottish and Irish branches of the committee, and in 1850 Forbes submitted its first general report on British marine zoology.
+Later annual reports of the association contained communications from the English, Scottish and Irish branches of the committee, and in 1850 Forbes submitted his first general report on British marine zoology.
 Ball's dredge was still in use in 1910.

-In the 20th century the 'anchor-dredge' was developed to sample deep burrowing animals.
+In the 20th century the anchor-dredge was developed to sample deep burrowing animals.
 It is not towed but digs in, and is released, in the manner of an anchor.

 The wide variety of dredges and other benthic sampling equipment makes site comparison difficult.